oslabs-beta/next-persist/README.md

 ### Prerequisites

-* Redux (v.
+- Redux (v.
 4.0.5 and up)

   ```
   npm install redux
   ```

-* React (v.
+- React (v.
 16.8.0 and up)
   ```
   npm install react
   ```

 ---

 ### Installation

 1. Install next-persist from the terminal.
     ```
     npm install next-persist
     ```
 2. Import `<NextPersistWrapper />` into your frontend at top level of your Next.js app.
     ```
-    // _app.jsx
+    // _app.js
     import PersistWrapper from 'next-persist/src/NextPersistWrapper';
     ```
-3. If utilizing localStorage to persist client-state: <br>
+3. If utilizing localStorage to persist client-state:<br>
-Import ` { getStorage } ` into your reducer(s).
+    Import `{ getStorage }` into your reducer(s) you plan to persist.
     ```
-    // yourReducer.jsx
+    // yourReducer.js
     import { getStorage } from 'next-persist'
     ```
 4. If utilizing cookies to persist client-state:<br>
-Import ` { getCookie } ` into your frontend at the top level of your Next.js app.
+    Import `{ getCookie }` into your frontend at the top level of your Next.js app as well as into any reducer(s) you plan to persist.

     ```
+    // _app.js
+    import { getCookie } from 'next-persist/src/next-persist-cookies'

-    // _app.jsx
+    // yourReducer.js
     import { getCookie } from 'next-persist/src/next-persist-cookies'
     ```